beckrd/PnP-Focus/README.md

 The total cost is less than $30.

 Installation:
-1) Visit https://github.com/aruangra/PnP-Focus , download the file "upload.zip" and unzip the file.
+1) Visit https://github.com/aruangra/PnP-Focus , download the files and open in the Arduino IDE (downloadable from https://www.arduino.cc/en/Main/Software) or use the web IDE at the same location.
 2) Then connect the micro usb cable between Arduino Leonardo and your PC.
-3) Double click the file "upload.exe".
-The firmware will be uploaded to the Arduino board.
-And it is ready.
+3) Go to the Sketch/Upload menu item.
+The firmware will be uploaded to the Arduino board, and it is ready for use.

 How to use:
 - You can use the ASCOM Moonlite focuser driver to control the motor.